 The original exploration license for the Chvaletice Manganese Project, issued by the Czech Republic's Ministry of the Environment on September 2, 2014, was transferred to Mangan effective January 28, 2015 and was valid until September 30, 2019 ("Exploration License Trnávka I").
 On December 4, 2018, Mangan received an extension of this license until May 31, 2023.
 On May 4, 2018, the Czech Ministry of Environment issued Mangan an additional exploration licence allowing it to drill the slopes on the perimeter of the tailings piles ("Exploration License Trnávka II").
 Exploration License Trnávka II and also was valid until May 31, 2023.
-On July 2, 2021, the Ministry granted Mangan a three-year extension of Exploration License Trnávka I and the Exploration License Trnávka II (together the "Licenses") to May 31, 2026.
+On July 2 ,2021, the Ministry granted Mangan a three-year extension of Exploration License Trnávka I and the Exploration License Trnávka II (together the "Licenses") to May 31, 2026.
 On April 17, 2018, Mangan was issued a Preliminary Mining Permit by the Ministry, referred to by the Ministry as the prior consent of the establishment of the Mining Lease District (the "Preliminary Mining Permit").
-This was valid until May 31, 2026.
-The Preliminary Mining Permit, valid until May 31, 2026.
-The Preliminary Mining Permit wining Permit, valid until May 31, 2026.
+This was valid until May 31, 2023, and was superseded on July 20, 2021 by a new Preliminary Mining Permit, valid until May 31, 2026.